Bernie Sanders on Cybersecurity

 Most Americans agree that “it is unacceptable for the government to monitor the communications of U.S. citizens.”
 In addition, Bernie is concerned about the Constitutionality of programs that access the information of American citizens.

 The United States needs to pass legislation to improve the overall cybersecurity of the nation.
+But privacy and civil rights must be respected.

 Where does Bernie stand with cybersecurity legislation?